ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 annotations and generates the Docker and Kubernetes deployment artifacts.

 > **Note:** Currently there are two caveats to writing compiler extensions:
 > 1. The Ballerina Compiler is written in Java 8.
-Therefore you will need JDK 1.8.
+Therefore, you will need JDK 1.8.
-> 2. End users will have to manually install the extension.
+> 2. End users will have to install the extension manually.

 ## Hello World: The Annotation Way

-In this guide we will take a look at how to create a custom annotation and how to write a compiler extension to read and act upon our custom annotation.
-The custom annotation, `@hello:Greeting`, is attachable to functions.
-It has an attribute called salutation which will be read by the compiler extension and written to a file when building the program.
+In this guide, we will take a look at how to create a custom annotation and how to write a compiler extension to read and act upon our custom annotation.
+The custom annotation,(i.e., `@hello:Greeting`), is attachable to functions.
+It has an attribute called `salutation`, which will be read by the compiler extension and written to a file when building the program.
 The annotation can be shared with others by publishing it to Ballerina Central.
-Currently there isn’t a mechanism for sharing compiler extensions.
-The compiler extension has to be copied to `<BALLERINA_HOME>/bre/lib`.
+Currently, there isn’t a mechanism for sharing compiler extensions.
+The compiler extension has to be copied to the `<BALLERINA_HOME>/bre/lib` directory.

 The end user would be able to write a program such as the following: